-Familiarisation visits (or fam-trips as they’re also known) enable incoming tour operators, travel agents and other members of the travel trade to experience your product firsthand.
+Educational trips (also referred to as familiarisation visits or fam-trips) enable incoming tour operators, travel agents and other members of the travel trade to experience your product firsthand.
 Whether it’s providing highly targeted exposure for your products, or promoting them directly to the people who will ultimately be selling them to consumers, fam-trips are a valuable way of spreading the word about your product with the international market.

 Keeping in contact with your distribution partners is essential for building strong relationships and generating business opportunities.
 Designing a strategy and schedule for your sales calls will help you to take a proactive approach, ensuring you don’t call when you’re not welcome, or inundate your partners with calls.